The Sunday Morning Experience

 Stay in the Know

 Check out the UCSA website to see what is happening each week at unityofsa.org.
 Scroll down to This Week in Youth Ministry.
-Email communication and our monthly newsletter are sent out to families for program-specific events and opportunities.
+Email communication is sent out to families for program-specific events and opportunities.

 Our program is a family co-operative ministry.
 There are always things to be done and many ways to serve beyond volunteering in the classroom.
 Sunday volunteers receive a free CD of the service.
 Please contact the YFM Director for volunteer opportunities.